mgsohg/CAUnet/README.md

-# CAA-net: Dynamic Scale based Chain Adaptive Attention Network
+# HCA-net: Hybrid Chain Attention Network via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation

 The code will be publicly available soon.
 (Segmentation Network for Breast Lesions in Ultrasound Images)